koliajaykr/akkoli/content/talk/rforbeginners/index.md

 draft: false
 location: Online meetup
 show_post_time: false
-event: Online Training Programee "R For Beginners" at the Vishwakarma University - Pune, India
+event: Online Training course "R For Beginners" at the Vishwakarma University - Pune, India
 event_url: https://www.linkedin.com/feed/update/urn:li:activity:6890223709387636736/
-excerpt:
+excerpt: It is a short term training programme of ten hours.
+It includes the basics of R and RStudio; dynamic documents using r markdown, data visualisation using ggplot2, data wrangling using dplyr and slide crafting using xaringan.
 featured: true
 layout: single
 ---